“Is Chris Stedman a real person?”

 While I found this line humorous, Chris’s descent into self-hatred and shame was far from it.
 It was absolutely heartbreaking.
 At one point, he nearly committed suicide.

 He came out of the closet when his mother discovered his journal, which had his deepest secrets scrawled between its covers.
-His mother took him to a liberal Lutheran pastor, who told him that homosexuality wasn’t sinful.
+Chris’s mother took him to a liberal Lutheran pastor who told him that homosexuality wasn’t sinful.

-Stedman was relieved, but frustrated that God had let him struggle for so long by himself.
-Regardless, Chris got involved in Christian youth groups again, leading others and gaining prominence as a queer activist in the Evangelical Lutheran Church in America.
+Stedman was relieved but frustrated that God had let him struggle for so long by himself.
+Regardless, Chris got involved in Christian youth groups again.
+He led others and gained prominence as a queer activist in the Evangelical Lutheran Church in America.
 After high school, Stedman went to Augsburg College, a Lutheran institution.
 At the time, he thought he’d become a minister.

 This plan unraveled, though, when his Christian belief faded away: